chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus-06.md

 run between two parties for deriving a strong shared key with no risk of disclosing the password.
 SPAKE2+ is an augmented PAKE protocol, as only one party has knowledge of the password.
 This method is simple to implement, compatible with any prime order group and is computationally efficient.

-This document was produced outside of the IETF and IRTF, and represents the opinions of the authors.
-Publication of this document as an RFC in the Independent Submissions Stream does not imply endorsement of SPAKE2+ by the IETF or IRTF.

 --- middle